Relizane: Antiquity

-Islamization
+Vandals

+In the year 430 AD, the Vandals occupied North Africa and destroyed many cities.
+At that time, the city of Mina represented the region in the Carthage Ecclesiastical Council for 484 and 525 AD.

+Arab conquest

-Islam made its appearance in the western region in 681, in 719-720 the tribes of Relizane all converted to Islam with the arrival of Moussa Ibn Noçaïr.
+Islam made its appearance in the western region in 681, in 719-720 the Arab warriors led by Moussa Ibn Noçaïr settled in the city.

 French colonization

 In the nineteenth century, agriculture was very often threatened by frequent droughts.
-It was not in 1852 that French troops occupied Relizane, a colonial settlement center was created by imperial decree on February 27, 1857, and was elevated to the rank of a full-service commune on February 5, 1871.
+It was not in 1852 that French troops occupied Relizane, a colonial settlement centre was created by imperial decree on 27 February 1857 that wasd was elevated to the rank of a full-service commune on 5 February 1871.

-In 1844, the French engineers repaired the old dam (the old hydraulic works, partially restored in the 18th century).
-In 1853, the first Europeans settled in the plain and cultivated small areas of wheat and barley plus a few areas of tobacco that were quickly abandoned (malaria decimated entire populations at the time).
-But the creation of Relizane was not decided until January 1857.
+In 1844, the French engineers repaired the old dam; the old hydraulic works were partially restored in the 18th century).
+In 1853, the first Europeans settled in the plain and cultivated small areas of wheat and barley plus a few areas of tobacco that were quickly abandoned since malaria killed so many people although the creation of Relizane was not decided until January 1857.
 Since then, certain houses built after the Algiers-Oran railway have given it a new face.
-In the meantime the European population is increasing.
-The French come from the South (Gard) and the Spaniards from Valencia, Alicante, Murcia, Almería.
-About twenty farms cultivated cotton.
-The city then experienced a prodigious development, but disease, drought, insufficient harvests slowed down any progress.
-Let us add to the natural disaster, the events which preceded the imperial voyage5 and whose aftermath [Which?]
-Were the main reason for the incident6 of May 1865.
-In the south of Oran the revolt of the Ouled Sidi Cheikh broke out, a revolt due to discontent of the population since 1860.
-The disillusions and promises [Which?] not kept by the occupier are at the origin of one of the biggest insurrections which will last until 1896.
+In the meantime, the European population was increasing.

+The French come from the country's south (Gard) and the Spaniards from Valencia, Alicante, Murcia and Almería.
+About 20 farms cultivated cotton.
+The city then experienced a prodigious development, but disease, drought and insufficient harvests slowed down any progress.
+Also the natural disaster that preceded the imperial voyage was the main reason for the incident on 6 May 1865.
+In the south of Oran the revolt of the Ouled Sidi Cheikh broke out because of the discontent of the population since 1860.
+The disillusion and the unkept promises by the French were at the origin of one of the biggest insurrections, which lasted until 1896.